 Aside from taking medications, having a balanced diet helps in alleviating symptoms of this disease.
 Losing weight is a good start as it reduces the severity of the condition.
 Others also choose to eat foods rich in omega-3 fatty acids and protein.

-Drinking less alcohol lowers flare-ups so make sure to abstain from drinking.
-Avoiding trigger foods such as red meat, refined sugar, dairy and processed products.
-Taking multivitamins helps strengthen the immune system, lowering the risk of having severe psoriasis.
+Drinking less alcohol lowers flare-ups, so make sure to abstain from drinking.
+Avoiding trigger foods such as red meat, refined sugar, dairy, and processed products.
+Tracking multivitamins intake and taking them helps strengthen the immune system, lowering the risk of having severe psoriasis.
 All of this information can then be inputted in the app to have a constant reminder of eating a healthy meal every day.

 Psoriasis Symptom Tracker